kellysieben/FizzBuzz3/Readme.md

 # FizzBuzz3

 Yeah.... not a fan of onions.
+But love garlic.